OpenESignForms/framework8_14_3/README-DEV.md

       * Accept the local destination as Directory */Users/yozons/git/framework8_14_3*, initial branch *master* and remote name *origin* and uncheck *Import all existing Eclipse projects after clone finishes* and click Finish.
     * If using Windows, you might also want to add these Git settings: `core.autocrlf=false` and `core.fileMode=false`.
 You can do this in Eclipse by right-clicking the repository in Git perspective, clicking *Properties*, then *Add Entry...* and using key `core.autocrlf` and value `false` etc.
     * If too long file paths become a problem you may also need `core.longpaths=true`.
-1. Switch to the view.
+1. Switch to the Java EE perspective so see the Project Explorer.
 1. Import the project into Eclipse as a Maven project.
 Use *File* -> *Import* -> *Maven* -> *Existing Maven Projects*.
 1. Select the *framework* folder (where you cloned the project).
 Yozons used */Users/yozons/git/framework8_14_3*
     * It is not necessary to import all the modules, but it is recommended to include at least the root module, `vaadin-uitest` module, and any modules you may wish to make changes to.
 You can import more modules when needed by repeating these last steps.